 - Megan’s House – The grant will be used to support professional development for substance use disorder professionals to advance their knowledge of co-occurring mental health disorders.
 It will also assist bilingual staff earning licensed alcohol and drug certification better serve Latina residents.

 In addition to these grants, a Fund-a-Need call for donations raised an additional $52,000 for Mill City Grows, which has committed to provide Lowell with in-school garden and nutrition education, donate 3,000 pounds of food to emergency food programs, conduct outreach events targeting low-income residents, distribute coupons for free or discounted vegetables at schools and events, and host Farm to Table cooking classes for students.

 “Each year, the Circle Health Ball for Community Health Initiatives brings out the best in the Greater Lowell community, evidenced once again by this year’s overwhelming support,” says Jody White, CEO of Circle Health and Lowell General Hospital.
 “These grants and Fund-a-Need will provide vital support four incredible organizations who are working every day to address some of the most pressing health concerns in our region.
 At Circle Health, we remain committed to forging strategic partnerships to improve the overall health of all the communities we serve.”

-The Ball was hosted by event co-chairpersons Dr. Jeremy Moses and Dr. Lija Joseph.
-The Diamond Level sponsor was Enterprise Bank, and Sapphire Level sponsors were Commonwealth Radiology Associates and Merrimack Valley Emergency Associates.
+The Ball was once again hosted by event co-chairpersons Dr. Jeremy Moses and Dr. Lija Joseph.
+The Diamond Level sponsor was Enterprise Bank, and Sapphire Level sponsors were Commonwealth Radiology Associates, Merrimack Valley Emergency Associates and Remedium Pharmacy.

 The Circle Health Ball was established in 2006 by Lowell General Hospital, its dedicated medical staff and concerned members of the community to generate awareness and funds to help address significant health issues facing our community.